-In August 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik (now Reverb), where I was responsible for the web site, among other things.
+In 2009 my language-oriented social network, Wordie.org, was acquired by Wordnik (now Reverb), where I was responsible for the web site, among other things.

-Designed and built CalenTweeter.com, for Tweet scheduling, management of multiple Twitter accounts, and Google Calendar integration.
+Conceived and built CalenTweeter.com, for Tweet scheduling, management of multiple Twitter accounts, and Google Calendar integration.

-Designed and built TagsAhoy.com, a cross-service tag search engine.
+Conceived and built TagsAhoy.com, a cross-service tag search engine.